defold/doc/docs/en/manuals/gui-script.md

 If the GUI component has been added to a game object somewhere in your game, the script will now run.

-## The gui namespace
+## The "gui" namespace

-GUI scripts have access to the `gui` name space so it can manipulate GUI nodes.
+GUI scripts have access to the `gui` name space and [all the gui functions](/ref/gui).
 The `go` namespace is not available so you will need to separate game object logic into script components and communicate between the GUI and game object scripts.
 Any attempt to use the `go` functions will cause an error:

 ```lua
 function init(self)